High Definition Stream Surveys (HDSS) provide many advantages over traditional transect-based stream surveys. Some of these advantages include:

 Faster Data Collection: Automated and continuous data collection using HDSS has proven to be much faster and more accurate than traditional transect survey methods.
 This allows much larger areas to be sampled over the time budgeted for field work.

 Much Higher Value for the Cost: The HDSS method provides a broader array of data than traditional transect surveys.
-Using HDSS, multiple miles of continuous stream data (i.e., both stream banks, stream bottom, water quality and water quantity, habitat, and geomorphology) can be often be collected in the same amount of time that a traditional transect methods would take to cover several hundred meters of point data.
+Using HDSS, multiple miles of continuous stream data (i.e., both stream banks, stream bottom, water quality and water quantity, habitat, and geomorphology) can be often be collected in the same amount of time that a traditional transect method would take to cover several hundred meters of point data.

 Reviewable Results: The HDSS system captures and synchronizes a high definition video of a stream ecosystem with sonar, water quality and other data, and then maps everything to a stream using a geo-referencing process.
-Users can revisit the results at any time in the future and what conditions looked like at any point or section of the stream as of the collection date.
+Users can revisit the results at any time in the future and see what conditions looked like at any point or section of the stream as of the collection date.
 HDSS data collection is automated, simultaneous, continuous and frequently validated during the collection process.
 In contrast, traditional survey methods require the repetition of discrete and highly manual data collection steps over multiple sites which increases the likelihood of inconsistent measurements, recording errors, missing or invalid data.
-Missing a collection step or problems with data validation usually require additional field work to obtain the information, which can compromise the quality of the overall data set due to differences in stream conditions.
+Missing a collection step or problems with data validation usually requires additional field work to obtain the information, which can compromise the quality of the overall data set due to differences in stream conditions.
 Moreover, traditional survey methods do not provide extensive visual representations of a waterway due to limited survey stretches.

 Wider Application: HDSS is not a single answer survey.
 The results can be used to support a wide range of river management applications.
 In the past, different surveys were often conducted in the same waterway to answer different questions.
 For example, water quality samples collected at multiple locations in a river system would not provide information about instream habitat or the condition of infrastructure along the river.
 Inefficient data collection practices boost cost and make integrated management much more difficult.
 The data collected in a single HDSS survey can support many different types of assessments: streambank erosion susceptibility, habitat, corridor, infrastructure, water quality, water quantity, impact, and others.
 Thus, HDSS enables collaboration and better water management much more efficiently.